-Be prepared to isolate infected horses.
-A completely separate stable, ideally at least 25m from other horses and no shared airspace is needed for flu.
-You must use separate equipment, handlers (or if this is not possible; protective clothing, gloves, separate boots and care for the isolated horse after all other horses) and muck heap when dealing with a horse in isolation.
+For flu, use a completely separate stable with no shared airspace, ideally at least 25 metres from other horses.
+Use separate equipment, handlers (or protective clothing, gloves, separate boots, and care for the isolated horse after all other horses), and muck heap when dealing with an isolated horse.
 Temporary isolation can be set up by moving other horses away from the stable area/block and using it just for the isolated horse.

 Taping off the area and using clear signage makes others aware to avoid the area, with disinfectant foot dip and handwashing at the entrance/exit.